Costco expands online shopping discounts for members - NewsBreak

 There are over 30 suppliers to choose from, including brands that sell apparel, home furnishings, Korean skincare and beauty products, and even electric bikes.

 The program has been around since 2017, but Costco recently expanded it to include more brands, according to CNN .
-It’s a push to get members another incentive to renew.Moonshine stills and a marijuana grow found after Wednesday’s Harrah standoff, negotiator describes sequence of events
+It’s a push to get members another incentive to renew.Jack in the Box to buy Del Taco in $575M deal

 You’ll have to use the Costco Next website to get to the supplier, inputting your membership number before seeing the exclusive deals.
 The supplier handles all the shipping, returns, and customer service, Costco said, but there’s also a Costco Next customer service contact.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.